tslocke/hobocookbook/manual/dryml-guide.markdown

 ## The Default Parameter

-In the situation where you only want a single parameter, you can give your tag a more compact XML-like syntax by using the special parameter name `default`:
+In the situation where a tag will usually be given a single parameter when called, you can give your tag a more compact XML-like syntax by using the special parameter name `default`:

     <def tag="page">
       <html>